azat-co/practicalnode/chapter15/chapter15.md

 })
 ```

-Hit save in your editor on your host and boom.
-You'll see the changes in the response from the app container:
+Hit save in your editor on your host and boom!
+You'll see the change in the response from the app container.
+The change is the `a:1` response instead of the empty response `[]` as before.
+This means that the code *in the container* is changing because of the volume and the changes *in the host*.
+See what I have here as the CURL request and microservice's response:

 ```
 curl localhost/accounts
 [{"a":1}]%
 ```

-To stop the container, run
+To stop the container, simply run the `stop` command with the container name which you specified when you run the `docker run` command.
+Here's the stop command for the `banking-api` name:

 ```
 docker stop banking-api